 6. Watch for the Grand Marshals and Jr. Grand Marshal

-The Grand Marshals this year are Sioux Falls Convention and Visitors Bureau Executive Director Teri Schmidt and Lincoln County Commissioner Jim Schmidt.
-The Jr. Grand Marshal is Nick Ellerbroek who you may recognize as the mini-mascot for the Sioux Falls Canaries and the Sioux Falls Stampede.
-All three of these individuals share excitement and have impacted the city of Sioux Falls.
+The Grand Marshal this year is Parade of Lights Grand Marshal and retired City of Sioux Falls Director of Planning and Development Mike Cooper.
+The Junior Grand Marshal is Lincoln High School freshman, Katie Jensen who you may recognize as a devoted volunteer at the Washington Pavilion.
+Both of these individuals are excited and have positivity impacted the city of Sioux Falls.
 Our tip; give them an enthusiastic wave when you see them!

 7. Pick your favorite floats

-This is a record-breaking year with over 70 entries in the parade!
+This is a record-breaking year with over 80 entries in the parade!
 From classic floats to new entries, keep track of your favorites to find out who will win one of six awards given away.
 Make sure you’re watching out for floats that participated in the holiday movie theme too!
 Die Hard is a Christmas movie right?

 8. Attend the After Party & Award Ceremony